bprice1/Tool-Inventory-v1/README.md

 This project is to keep an accurate inventory of high value items in a shop environment.

+This version allows the user to enter information into the text boxes and then convert them into array objects.

 Solution Benefits:
 Version 2 of this project has refactored the code to streamline and use function constructors for the data.
 Seeing the original project did not have functional table data viewable, getting a fully functional program is the first priority.
 This has be implemented by creating objects or arrays for each item and putting them into a mock database.
 In addition, JavaScript will be used to store the Strings placed into the Description and convert the value into an integer to calculate the running total.